 Remember When Reba McEntire Turned Down a Part in ‘Titanic’?

-In 1995, movie director James Cameron began pre-production on his latest film, which at the time, had the largest movie budget of all time with $200 million.
-Any Hollwood actor would have been thrilled to accept a role in the monster blockbuster-in-the-making, ‘Titanic,’ but that’s not to assume all country stars would as well.
+In 1995, movie director James Cameron began pre-production on his latest film, which at the time had the largest movie budget of all time with $200 million.
+Any Hollywood actor would have been thrilled to accept a role in the monster blockbuster-in-the-making, 'Titanic,' but that's not to assume all country stars would as well.

 Did you know Reba McEntire was Cameron's initial choice to portray Molly Brown, a historically real character?
 Dubbed the "unsinkable Molly Brown" by historians because of her efforts in commandeering Lifeboat 6, the role of Brown was turned down by McEntire due to scheduling conflict with other films.
 Academy Award-winning actress Kathy Bates was offered the role instead, and accepted.